Project Overview

 Style Guide

-I created a style guide to establish visual consistency and maintain a cohesive brand identity throughout the PetTrek app.
-It included elements like color palette, typography, iconography, and UI components that reflect the app’s friendly and trustworthy tone.
-Having a centralized style guide made it easier to ensure accessibility, streamline the high-fidelity design process, and create a seamless experience across all screens and interactions.
+I then created a style guide to establish visual consistency and a cohesive brand identity across the app.
+It included elements such as the color palette, typography, and iconography that reflect the app’s friendly and trustworthy tone.
+This centralized guide helped streamline the high-fidelity design process.

 High Fidelity Wireframe